Appointments Process

 The classification process may or may not include an interview.

 Yes.
-During the classification process for a vacancy, the Committee considers information from a number of sources, including the application provided, references, security and disclosure checks and other interviews held before the Committee.
+During the classification process for a vacancy, the JPAAC considers information from a number of sources, including the application provided, references, security and disclosure checks and other interviews held before the Committee.

 Please make every effort to accommodate the date and time assigned for the interview.
-The Committee has many interviews to conduct and scheduling is a challenge.
-If you have a legitimate reason that you cannot attend at the time and date assigned, the Committee will make an effort to reschedule your interview.
+The JPAAC has many interviews to conduct and scheduling is a challenge.
+If you have a legitimate reason that you cannot attend at the time and date assigned, the JPAAC will try to reschedule your interview.

-All contact with the Committee is to be done through the JPAAC Coordinator at JPAAC.Info@ontario.ca.
+All contact with JPAAC is to be done through the JPAAC Coordinator at JPAAC.Info@ontario.ca.

-The interview panel will consist of at least three (3) Committee members – and likely more – present at the interview, including judicial members of the Ontario Court of Justice as well as public members appointed by the Attorney General of Ontario.
+The interview panel will consist of at least three (3) JPAAC members – and likely more – who will be present at the interview, including judicial members of the Ontario Court of Justice as well as public members appointed by the Attorney General of Ontario.

 You do not need to bring anything to the interview, unless requested ahead of time by the JPAAC.